duckfuss/duckfuss.github.io/CallumIsWrong.md

 2. Black and ethnic minority officers and staff experience racism at work and it is routinely ignored, dismissed, or not spoken about.
 Many do not think it is worth reporting
 3. Racism and racial bias are reinforced within Met systems
 4. The Met under-protects and over-polices Black Londoners
 > "We have found institutional racism, misogyny and homophobia in the Met." - Baroness Casey of blahblah

-_pretty damming huh?_
+_😬 pretty damming huh?_

 ik that you will maybe not-believe this report, despite it being written by someone who _knowsMoreThanYou<sup>TM</sup>_, so here are some more examples:
 - murder of stephen lawrence (the key report of which only came out only 10 yrs before obama took office)[^3]